Aleman778/d0020e-project/README.md

 https://stackoverflow.com/questions/4764611/java-security-invalidalgorithmparameterexception-the-trustanchors-parameter-mus#se

-The command for installing java JDK 11 might install JDK 10 instead.
+The command for installing java JRE 11 might install JRE 10 instead.
 If it does that do this to get the correct version:
  ```sh
 sudo add-apt-repository ppa:openjdk-r/ppa \